-For help with the care of home lawns, see Extension publication #1322 to find information about diseases, fertilizing, insect control, planting, selection of grasses, weed control, and other related turf and lawn management materials.
+See MSU Extension Publication 1322 Establish and Manage Your Home Lawn to find information about diseases, fertilizing, insect control, planting, selection of grasses, weed control, and other related turf and lawn management materials.

 For up to date research results and timely communication about upcoming events, visit our blog site.

 The MSU turf team supports numerous statewide stakeholders, including: golf-course superintendents, sports turf managers, sod producers, landscape managers, and homeowners.

 Frequently Asked Questions

 - What is that plastic looking stuff on my greens?